 24) As an imm, there will be many more demands on your mudding time.
 Working on your project may require your undivided, offline attention.
 Depending on your personal work habits, you may or may not be able to work on your project or contribute visible online presence while playing mort.
 Keeping all this (and your RL!) in mind, how much time on average can you devote to your project a week?
 How much time can you be online as your immortal, and how much of this is visible vs invis?
 Do you forsee any changes in your life in the next few years which might alter your availability (work, school, family responsibilities, etc)?
 If so, how do you expect your position as an immortal might change as a result?

 25) Players hate it when immorts do things that hurt them, and often don't seem to appreciate it when they help them out.
 This makes immorting often a thankless job.
 Is that ok with you?

-26) As an immortal you are expected to fill out weekly reports explaining what you have done that week.
-You may also be asked to help out with maintenance work in your department... simple area or code bug fixes, simple help file corrections, assisting with scheduled game or discussion events, etc. Are you okay with doing paperwork or drudge work such as this?
+26) As an immortal you may also be asked to help out with maintenance work in your department... simple area or code bug fixes, simple help file corrections, assisting with scheduled game or discussion events, etc. Are you okay with doing paperwork or drudge work such as this?

 27) Write the email you would send (add fake quotebacks if you'd use

 them) in response to the following suggestion that another immortal